jeiglsperger/Master-Thesis/README.md

 ## Contribution
 All codes in this repository were written by myself with exeption of the following scripts which were written by the authors of corresponing paper:
 ### DataIngestSchachtschneider
-The scripts are based on scripts of @FlorianHaslbeck
+The scripts are based on scripts of [Florian Haslbeck](https://bit.cs.tum.de/team/florian-haselbeck/)
 ### DGW
 `augmentation.py`, `helper.py`
 ### timeGAN